gianniprocida/kafka-based-compensation-processing-system/README.md

 # kafka-based-compensation-processing-system
 ## Overview
 The project presents a Kafka-based data processing architecture tailored for managing compensation rates and employee records.
-Leveraging Kafka for streamlined data processing, it centralizes storage and enhances data ingestion efficiency.
+For more details, please refer to the file `6G-Assessment-Application.pdf`.
 The setup includes:

 1. Deploying a Bitnami Kafka cluster with three brokers.

 2. Configuring a Python-based web server to expose endpoints for JSON data submission via HTTP POST requests, enabling seamless integration with Kafka topics.

-3. Implementing Two consumers operating in separate groups to analyze the data, generate JSON outputs, and compute employee compensation.
+3. Implementing two consumers operating in separate groups to analyze the data, generate JSON outputs, and compute employee compensation.

 4. Deploying a client pod specifically for sending POST requests to the Python-based web server.